aaron-lebo/dissent/README.md

 ### What is in a name?

 I recently watched Manufaturing Consent, which is about Noam Chomsky.
-I'm not trying to advocate the man or his ideas, but I just though that dissent as a play on decentralized was interesting.
+I'm not trying to advocate the man or his ideas,  I just thought that dissent as a play on decentralized was interesting.